 The Classification of Compounds in Chemistry

-The Classification of compounds in chemistry can be classified generally two broad groups.
+The Classification of compounds in chemistry can be classified generally into two broad groups.
+1. Ionic Compound 2.
+Covalent Compound.
+In this blog post types of mixtures and different mixtures and compounds are.

 1. Ionic Compound

-Ionic compounds do not exist in independent molecular from.
-They form three dimensional crystal lattice in which ion is surrounded by oppositely charged ion these oppositely charged ion attract each other strongly so ionic so ionic compound high melting point and boiling point.
-These are represented by formula unit.
+Ionic compounds do not exist in independent molecular form.
+They form a dimensional crystal lattice in which the ion is surrounded by oppositely charged ions these oppositely charged ions attract each other strongly so ionic so ionic compounds have high melting points and boiling points.
+These are represented by the formula unit.

 {tocify} $title={Table of Contents}